Larry Diamond and Leonardo Morlino- A journal of Democracy Book. The John Hopkins University Press. 2005

 Quality democracy, which is what all countries aim for, consists of a high degree of freedom, popular control over public policies, policies that are approved through legal institutions, political equality, giving citizens what they expect from the government, liberty, citizens who have sovereign power as well as accountability.

-Everyone should be equal before the law but more so , the law should be made publicly known to people and should be stable, non-retractive, fairly and consistently applied.
+Everyone should be equal before the law but more so , the law should be made publicly known to people and should be stable, non-retractive, as well as fairly and consistently applied.

 Participation from citizens is required as well.
 They should have formal rights and should be able to participate in political action within the country.
 They should have the right to vote, to organize or assemble protests, to influence decision-making, to join political parties and civic orgnaizations, to monitor the conduct of officials, to receive basic education and literacy.
 Citizens should also be able to defend the weaker social groups.